Damp-Cuttlefish/GDPServer/README.md

 Low priority:
 -Add background database checks for error states
 -Put something better in the footer
--Rename status column of bins table in database from staus to status -Finalize and implement email notification system
+-Rename status column of bins table in database from staus to status
 -Implement more secure session tokens
--Implement better database access limitations based on user & session ID
+-Implement better database access limitations based on user sessions
 -Move analytics and database heavy code into idle time process that generates a database of pre processed data to improve page load times
 -Add links between map locations and bin pages
 -Implement filtering on all relevant pages